Flying High in Bird Heaven: MSTR, PSUS, ETF

 It doesn't involve paying huge fees to Goldman.

 This is a standard critique of structured notes.
-It's frankly a standard critique of all Equity Derivatives.
+It's, frankly, a standard critique of like all Ecuador Dorados.

 And it's a perfectly valid critique of ETFs, but buffer ETFs.